elizabethdorans/E2G_Method_Tutorials/SCENT/README.md

 1) SCENT peak-gene link predictions (scent_output_file).

-* If you wish to run the SCENT algorithm on multiple candidate peak-gene link files in parallel *
+_If you wish to run the SCENT algorithm on multiple candidate peak-gene link files in parallel:_

 The script `run_SCENT_multiple_chunks.sh` takes as input a Seurat object and *a folder of* candidate peak-gene link files and generates SCENT predictions.
 **ATTENTION: Line 21 contains an 'sbatch' commmand to submit batch jobs to Slurm on a remote cluster with 10G of memory and 1 day of runtime each.
 Edit this line as appropriate.**